-All outside doors will be locked at 8:05 a.m. with the exception of the east (pillars) door entrance.
+All outside doors will be locked at 8:05 a.m.

 Students arriving throughout the day should use the east (pillars) door entrance.
 Students arriving throughout the day are not permitted to be in the halls during instructional time.

 Students attending P.E. classes in the Blackhawk Center must use the enclosed walkway when going to and from class.